niwinz/niwibe-site/content/blog/2016-04-03-application-architecture-and-state-management-with-react-based-applications.md

       (l/from-atom state)))
 ```

-Because it allows build new focused atoms with limited and/or completly transformed
+That allows create new derived atoms that focuses on exactly state that the
-state and then, use them in components:
+component need:

 ```clojure
 (rum/defc counter < rum/reactive